Lightweight Learning from Actuation-Space Demonstrations via Flow Matching for Whole-Body Soft Robotic Grasping: Methodology

 \subsubsection{Model Architecture}

 To learn the control strategy of SpiRobs in whole-body grasping under uncertainty via RF, we develop a MuJoCo-based training framework forming the foundation of our model architecture.
-As illustrated in Fig.~\ref{fig:model_architecture}A, the proposed rectified-flow model, conditioned on the task condition which is object state $o \in \mathbb{R}^C$ in this studed case, learns an approximated flow field $v_{\theta}(U_\tau, \tau, o)$ that transforms Gaussian noise $U_0 \in \mathbb{R}^{N \times 2}$ into the expert control sequence $U_1 \in \mathbb{R}^{N \times 2}$ for the studied SpiRob, where $C$ denotes the dimension of the object state and $N$ the number of timesteps.
-The detailed implementation procedure is summarized in Algorithm~\ref{alg:cfm}.
+As illustrated in Fig.~\ref{fig:model_architecture}A, the proposed rectified-flow model, conditioned on the task condition (the object state $o \in \mathbb{R}^2$ in this studied case), learns an approximated flow field $v_{\theta}(U_\tau, \tau, o)$ that transforms Gaussian noise $U_0 \in \mathbb{R}^{N \times 2}$ into the expert control sequence $U_1 \in \mathbb{R}^{N \times 2}$ for the studied SpiRob, where $N$ is the number of timesteps.
+During execution, the trained policy performs a single open-loop inference at the beginning of the grasp, taking $o$ as input and generating the the expert control sequence $U_1$ without online replanning.

 The input action interpolation $U_\tau = (1-\tau)U_0 + \tau U_1$ is processed by the Action Encoder, a stack of linear layers mapping each interpolated action to a latent feature representation.
 A Diffusion Transformer (DiT)~\cite{dit} backbone learns the rectified flow vector field, with Temporal Attention capturing temporal dependencies and Cross Attention integrating encoded object-state features for precise spatial conditioning ~\cite{attention}.
 The State Encoder employs linear projections to transform raw object states into compact latent representations suitable for attention-based fusion.